b-k/unicode-falafel/README.md

 Closely comparable emoji are not reasonable substitutes for falafel.

-Döner kebab is wrapped in a manner that bears a visual similarity to some means of serving of falafel, but is an entirely distinct food.
+The KEBAB emoji depicts döner kebab wrapped in Lafah, a thin wrap sometimes used to serve falafel, but despite the similarity in wrapping method, a kebab is an entirely distinct food from falafel.
 As above, a key feature of falafel is that it is unambiguously VHK.

 Falafel is often served in the form of a stuffed pita, but the STUFFED FLATBREAD